Yangshao culture: Subsistence

-The main food of the Yangshao people was millet, with some sites using foxtail millet and others proso millet, though some evidence of rice has been found.
-The exact nature of Yangshao agriculture, small-scale slash-and-burn cultivation versus intensive agriculture in permanent fields, is currently a matter of debate.
+The main food of the Yangshao people was millet, with some sites using foxtail millet and others proso millet.
+The Yangshao people cultivated and consumed rice, though to a lesser extent than millet.
+The exact nature of early Yangshao agriculture, small-scale slash-and-burn cultivation versus intensive agriculture in permanent fields, is currently a matter of debate.
 Once the soil was exhausted, residents picked up their belongings, moved to new lands, and constructed new villages.
-Middle Yangshao settlements such as Jiangzhi contain raised-floor buildings that may have been used for the storage of surplus grains.
-Grinding stones for making flour were also found.
+During the late Yangshao period, the region became a fully settled farming society, with an economy centered on growing crops and raising animals.